EB3 Visa Lawyer Houston | Trusted Employment Immigration Attorneys

 In the selection of an EB-3 visa lawyer the Abbasi Immigration Law Firm, make a point to communicate via phone calls, emails, and face-to-face meetings to assess their responsiveness and dedication to keeping you updated on the progress of your case.
 A lawyer who is responsive and dedicated to your case will provide you with the best representation and increase your chances of success in obtaining an EB-3 visa.
 Working with the Abbasi Immigration Law Firm will give you the best chance of securing your EB-3 visa in a timely manner.

-Family Members and Derivative Benefits
+Family Members and Derivative Benefits of an EB-3 Visa

-Timeline and Processing Times for EB-3 Visas
+EB-3 Visa Timeline and Processing Times

-1. PERM Labor Certification: 6-18 months
+1. PERM Labor Certification (when required)

 Summary